KSP-KOS/KOS/doc/source/commands/flight/cooked.rst

    will confuse the ``lock WHEELSTEERING`` cooked control mechanism.
-This is a common building pattern for KSP players and it seems to work okay when driving manually, but when driving by a kOS script, the fact that the vessel's facing is offically pointing up at the sky causes it to get confused.
+This is a common building pattern for KSP players and it seems to work okay when driving manually, but when driving by a kOS script, the fact that the vessel's facing is officially pointing up at the sky causes it to get confused.
 If you notice that your rover tends to drive in the correct direction only when on a flat or slight downslope, but then turns around and around in circles when driving toward the target